wxsd-sales/byova-dialogflow-agent/docs/guides/byova-aws-lex-setup.md

 This guide will walk you through the complete process of:
 - Setting up a Webex Contact Center sandbox environment
 - Configuring BYOVA and BYODS (Bring Your Own Data Source)
-- Creating and configuring a AWS Lex bot
+- Creating and configuring an AWS Lex bot
 - Deploying and configuring the BYOVA Gateway
 - Testing your voice AI integration end-to-end